literature

 flash: Surface

-Surface Reading time: about 3 minutes 1.
+Surface 1.
 The Blue-ringed Octopus lives in colourful coral reefs.
 It relies on the rocks and crevices in its environment for refuge.
 A customer wants to speak to the manager, but I’m trying to write my essay on cephalopods and their dedication to procreation behind the counter.
-A
+A girl in a turquoise-striped jumper

 flash: Surface Read More »